 \section{Introduction}

-A research programme developed by the present authors over the last few years \cite{first, second, SLP18, BS19, SBLP, SBLP2} has attempted to single out the features of Boolean algebras that are responsible for them to encompass virtually all the "desirable" properties one can expect from a variety.
-A Church algebra is an algebra $\mathbf{A}$ with a term definable operations $q$ (ternary) and $0,1$ (nullary), such that for every $a,b\in A$, $q\left( 1,a,b\right) =a$ and $q\left( 0,a,b\right) =b$.
-The ternary operation $q$ intends to formalise the "if-then-else" construct, widely employed in computer science.
-An element $e$ of a Church algebra $\mathbf{A}$ is called $2$\emph{-central} if $\mathbf{A}$ can be decomposed as the product $\mathbf{A}/\theta \left( e,0\right) \times \mathbf{A}/\theta \left( e,1\right) $, where $\theta \left( e,0\right) $ ($\theta \left( e,1\right) $) is the smallest congruence on $\mathbf{A}$ that collapses $e$ and $0$ ($e$ and $1$).
+A research programme developed over the last few years \cite{first, second, SLP18, BS19, SBLP, SBLP2} has attempted to single out the features of Boolean algebras that let them encompass virtually all the ``desirable" properties one can expect from a variety of algebras.

+In the first part of this introduction, we summarise the main concepts and results obtained in this research.
+A Church algebra is an algebra $\mathbf{A}$ with term definable operations $q$ (ternary) and $0,1$ (nullary), such that for every $a,b\in A$, $q( 1,a,b) =a$ and $q( 0,a,b) =b$.
+The ternary operation $q$ intends to formalise the ``if-then-else" construct, widely employed in computer science.
+An element $e$ of a Church algebra $\mathbf{A}$ is called $2$\emph{-central} if $\mathbf{A}$ can be decomposed as the product $\mathbf{A}/\theta ( e,0) \times \mathbf{A}/\theta ( e,1) $, where $\theta ( e,0) $ ($\theta ( e,1) $) is the smallest congruence on $\mathbf{A}$ that collapses $e$ and $0$ ($e$ and $1$).
 According to a well-known result in the elementary structure theory of Boolean algebras, all elements of a Boolean algebra are $2$-central.
-More generally, Church algebras where every element is $2$-central were called \emph{Boolean-like algebras} in \cite{first}, since the variety of all such algebras in the language $\left( q,0,1\right) $ is term-equivalent to the variety of Boolean algebras.
+More generally, Church algebras, where every element is $2$-central, were called \emph{Boolean-like algebras} in \cite{first}, since the variety of all such algebras in the language $( q,0,1) $ is term-equivalent to the variety of Boolean algebras.
 In \cite{SBLP, SBLP2} and in the present paper, on the other hand, they are called \emph{Boolean algebras of dimension }$2$.